-Brassavola cucullata - youngish seedlings to bloom in 2 to 3 years; erect now, eventually pendent growth with very long tails on all floral segments.
+Brassavola cucullata - blooming size seedlings, most have bloomed; erect now, eventually pendent growth with very long tails on all floral segments.
 Weird and beautiful, $25.

 Epidendrum schomburgkii - reed stem, orange flowers wigth long pointed segments, youngish but in blooom April 2015 $25.

 Cattleya jenmanii forma coerulea - easy to grow, twice-bloomed plant; wonderful fruity fragrance. $50.

 Cattleya loddigesii alba - blooms in April, fragrant and compact; $40.